Talent-Catalog/talentcatalog/README.md

 New development should be done in branches.

-Typically you should branch from the staging branch, and merge regularly (eg daily) from staging so that your code does not get too far away from what everyone else is doing.
+Typically, you should branch from the staging branch, and merge regularly (eg daily) from staging so that your code does not get too far away from what everyone else is doing.